Table of Contents[Hide][Show]

 $ chown user:group file.txt

-This command changes the owner of file.txt
+This command changes the owner of file.txt to user and the group to group.

-– Display Active Processes
+17. ps – Display Active Processes

-command displays information about active processes.
+The ps command displays information about active processes.

 Example: